 There are, however, a few concerns when investing in these ETNs and ETFs.
 Some of these securities are not much liquid.
-ETNs specifically are less liquid, as well as are more expensive to trade.
+ETNs specifically are less liquid and are more expensive to trade.

 For example, suppose you are bullish on one of the stocks that is part of the S&P 500.
 Though you are confident about its long-term prospects, you still plan to reduce your short-term exposure to that stock.
 For this, you initiate a buy position on the VIX, expecting the volatility to go up.
 This, in turn, helps you to balance out the positions.
-And, in case, your expectations prove wrong and volatility did not go up, you would incur losses on your VIX position, but make gains on your initial position.
+And, in case your expectations prove wrong, and volatility does not go up, you would incur losses on your VIX position but make gains on your initial position.

 Long or Short on VIX

-When you trade on the VIX, you have two basic positions to select: long or short.
-As said above that when trading volatility, you do not focus on the direction of the price movement, rather the volume and frequency of the change.
+When you trade on the VIX, you have two basic positions to select: long or short as said above that, when trading volatility, you do not focus on the direction of the price movement but instead on the volume and frequency of the change.

-So, the position you take on the VIX indicates your expectations of the volatility levels.
-For instance, those who go long on the VIX, expect the volatility to rise.
-And, when a trader takes a short position on the VIX, it suggests that they are expecting the volatility to drop, or the S&P 500 would rise.
+So, your position on the VIX indicates your expectations of the volatility levels.
+For instance, those who go long on the VIX expect the volatility to rise.
+And, when a trader takes a short position on the VIX, it suggests that they are expecting the volatility to drop or the S&P 500 would rise.